panoptesDev/Safecoin/docs/src/running-validator/vote-accounts.md

 ---

 This page describes how to set up an on-chain _vote account_.
-Creating a vote account is needed if you plan to run a validator node on Solana.
+Creating a vote account is needed if you plan to run a validator node on Safecoin.

 ## Create a Vote Account